romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 <img src="cabo-ortegal/fieldguide_figures/p-t-paths.png"
 style="max-width: 100%; max-height: 1000px; height: auto;"/>

 **Fig_P-T-t-paths**.
-P-T-t paths of the different HP-HT units showing geochronological and geothermobarometric constraints on protolith formation and deformation episodes D<sub>1</sub> to D<sub>4</sub>, with respect subduction, tectonic accretion, forced return flow (syn-subduction exhumation) in a subduction channel, and the subsequent exhumation during orogenic collision (Abalos _et al._, 2003).
+Interpretative P-T-t paths of the different HP-HT units of the Cabo Ortegal Complex.
+Geochronological and geothermobarometric constraints on protolith formation and deformation episodes D<sub>1</sub> to D<sub>4</sub> are shown with respect subduction, tectonic accretion, syn-subduction exhumation and subsequent exhumation during orogenic collision (Abalos _et al._, 2003).
+Note that this model implies that the ultramafics are not related to the granulites and other HP-HT units.
+Yet, the possibility that they are genetically linked to the same volcanic arc should not be excluded.

+> NOTE Marco: please check the comment added in the caption.

 Until recently, these folds depicting the style of deformation in deep subduction settings (Ábalos _et al._, 2003) had been recognized in all the units of the Upper Allochthon (Azcárraga _et al._, 2002), except in the *Limo* and *Herbeira* massifs. *Limo* was initially described as structurally homogeneous (Ben Jamaa, 1988, Girardeau & Gil Ibarguchi, 1991, García Izquierdo _et al._, 2011) due to the strong alteration of most outcrops inland.
 However, good exposures of harzburgites were found in the NW cliffs revealing large-scale stacking of extremely elongated sheath folds (Puelles _et al._, 2012).
 Similar folds were then found affecting both peridotites and pyroxenites in the *Herbeira* massif ([Tilhac _et al._, 2016](https://doi.org/10.1093/petrology/egw064), [Tilhac, 2017](https://doi.org/10.25949/22281616.v1)), indicating that the massif underwent D<sub>1</sub> as an entity, and that formation of the main pyroxenites pre-date this deformation episode.